gramaziokohler/robotic_assembly_workshop/README.md

 Try running them from the *Conda Prompt*.
 Depending on how you installed Anaconda, it might not be available by default on the normal Windows command prompt.

+> Q: `conda activate workshop` fails

+Make sure you have conda 4.6 or higher.

 > Q: When trying to install the framework in Rhino, it fails indicating the lib folder of IronPython does not exist.

 Make sure you have opened Rhino 6 and Grasshopper at least once, so that it finishes setting up all its internal folder structure.